-Lino hosts “The Catholic Guy”, heard across North America on SiriusXM Satellite Radio 129: Monday-Friday, 11am-1pm ET and 5pm-7pm ET.
+Lino hosts “The Catholic Guy”, heard across North America on SiriusXM Satellite Radio 129: Monday-Friday, 5pm-7pm ET.

-In addition, he has worked in television since 1998.
+In addition, Lino is a three-time Emmy Award winner.
 He was co-executive producer on “The Last Flagraiser” – a World War II documentary which aired nationally on CBS.
 It won the Emmy Award for Documentary, the Scripps-Howard National Journalism Award, the National Headliner Grand Award and the RTNDA Edward R. Murrow Award.

 He has worked as a features story reporter for WCCO-TV (the CBS owned and operated station in Minneapolis) as well as a weekly pop culture commentator for KMSP-TV (the FOX station in Minneapolis).